EasonJackson/DesignPatterns/README.md

  > Provide a surrogate or placeholder for another object to control access to it.

- It constraints the privilage of clients' program to excute some methods: admin privilige versus user privilige.
+ It constraints the privilege of clients' program to execute some methods: admin privilege versus user privilege.

 [Example of proxy pattern](https://github.com/EasonJackson/DesignPatterns/tree/master/src/com/eason/JavaPatterns/ProxyPattern)